 It is often thought of as an on-going debate, the question of whether or not peanut butter is a safe human food to give to dogs.

 This question has in fact been answered with a strong ‘Yes’ from the majority.

-Not only is it okay to give a dog peanut butter, there are a number of benefits that are associated with it.
+Not only is it okay to give a dog peanut butter, but there are also a number of benefits that are associated with it.

 As with most things, there are some things to keep in mind when giving your dog peanut butter, but if you follow the guidance of your vet and the tips below, you and your dog will be just fine!

 For a while, the benefits of peanut butter didn’t outweigh the risks thought to be associated with it.

 Now, however, the running benefits of peanut butter are well backed by research which the ‘risks’ turned out to be more along the lines of unintentional misuse.

 The primary benefit of peanut butter for your dog is nutritional.
 Most peanut butter contains key vitamins that will support your dog’s overall health and wellness.